Williamstown 77 Exceptional

 What's it like Living in Williamstown?

-Located in the state of Massachusetts, Williamstown is a smaller city with a population of 4,565 people.
-At 79%, the majority of the Williamstown population is White; this is followed by 7% Asian and 6% Black.
+Williamstown, Massachusetts is a smaller city with a population of 4,701 residents.
+If we take a look at the last Census, the vast majority of the population falls within one racial group (79% White).
+Given that fact, Williamstown could be considered less diverse than other cities.
 With an average age of 21 years old, Williamstown could be a great place to live for young adults as this age is well below the national average.
 Single men and women might be happy to hear that in Williamstown, only 23% of the population is married.
 If you're not a fan of traffic congestion and long commute times to work, Williamstown is the place to be.
 Commutes to work here are shorter, with an average one-way commute time taking only 12 minutes, significantly lower than the national average of 26 minutes.

 Standardized school test scores offer a valuable benchmark for assessing the quality of educational programs, instructional methods, and curriculum effectiveness.
 Recognizing that Williamstown schools excel in test scores is a crucial consideration when determining the suitability of this area for residence.
 The local schools boast an impressive average test score of 67%, significantly higher than the national average.
 This stellar academic performance not only attests to the excellence of the educational system but also underscores the area's commitment to providing a high-quality education, making Williamstown an appealing choice for those prioritizing their children's educational prospects.